CivicTechTO/slack-greeting-bot/README.md

 # Slack Greeting Bot
 ---
 Greetings! this is a Flask application that is hooked up to slack events api.
-It sends a welcome message to the user that has just joined a channel this slacbot is install on.
+It sends a welcome message to the user that has just joined a channel this slackbot is install on.

 # Requirements